Cultural Center Grant Applications for Spring 2026 Open

-Consideration will be given to in-person events that represent the spectrum of programs on campus, as well as collaboration across disciplines.
+Consideration will be given to in-person events that represent the spectrum of programs here on campus, as well as collaboration across disciplines.
 Grants will be made available for amounts from $500 – $2500 for programs and funding will be applied to honorariums, travel, hospitality, or miscellaneous event costs.
 The funds supported by the HCC are to be used to cover the stipend; transportation and lodging for the invited speaker(s) as outlined in your proposal.
-In addition, we are requiring that host departments share in the costs of hosting proposed event.
+In addition, we are requiring that host department share in the costs of hosting proposed event.

-Applications are due Wednesday, April 16 and applicants will be notified by Friday, May 7 with a meeting schedule to follow.
+Applications are due Wednesday, November 12 and applicants will be notified by Friday, December 5 with a meeting schedule to follow.

 Successful program applications: